-[dropcap size=small]J[/dropcap]ohn Lee Love was the inventor of the portable pencil sharpener, known as the “Love Sharpener.”
-Very little information exist about his life, although it is believed that he was born on September 26, 1889.
+John Lee Love was an African American inventor best known for patenting a portable pencil sharpener, widely known as the “Love Sharpener.”
+Very little is known about his early life, and details such as his exact birth date remain uncertain, although some sources suggest he was born on September 26, 1889, in North Carolina.

 U.S. Patent 594,114 11/23/1897 Pencil Sharpener

 While the pencil sharpener was Love’s most successful invention, it was not his first.
-In 1895, he created and patented an improved plasterer’s hawk, used by plasterers and masons.
-Love’s design featured a detachable handle and a foldable aluminum board, making it portable and lightweight.
-This device is still used today.
-Love hired lawyers from New York and Boston firms to represent him while applying for both of his patents.
+In 1895, he patented an improved plasterer’s hawk, a tool used by plasterers and masons.
+Love’s design featured a detachable handle and a foldable aluminum board, making the tool more portable and lightweight than earlier versions.
+Contemporary plasterers’ hawks still follow the same basic concept as their predecessors.
+Love hired lawyers from New York and Boston firms to represent him in securing both patents.

 U.S. Patent #542,419 – 7/9/1895 – Plasterers- hawk

-Love died on December 26, 1931, in a collision between a car and a train in North Carolina.
+Love died along with several other passengers on December 26, 1931, when the car they were riding in collided with a train near Charlotte, North Carolina.

 Source: